 In order to meet the objectives stated above, a determination had to be made on the various levels of forest management activities that could occur across the entire Chesapeake Forest.
 To accomplish this goal DNR Wildlife & Heritage Service completed a GIS analysis in January 2006 detailing all the special habitat areas on the Forest.
-This process resulted in the identification of four priority management/HCVF areas, they are in priority order: Ecologically Significant Areas (ESA), Riparian Forest Buffers which are 300 foot stream buffers, Core Forest Interior Dwelling Bird Species habitat (FIDS) areas including Core Delmarva Fox Squirrel habitat (DFS) and five potential DFS translocation sites.
+This process resulted in the identification of four priority management/HCVF areas, they are in priority order: Ecologically Significant Areas (ESA), Riparian Forest Buffers which are 300-foot stream buffers, Core Forest Interior Dwelling Bird Species habitat (FIDS) areas including Core Delmarva Fox Squirrel habitat (DFS) and five potential DFS translocation sites.
 Note: The term "Core" is defined as area that contains the species to be protected.

-The concept for HCVF is to insure that existing fragile and unique ecosystems are managed to maintain their indentified conservation attributes.
+The concept for HCVF is to ensure that existing fragile and unique ecosystems are managed to maintain their identified conservation attributes.
 The identification of the unique values of each priority management/HCVF area along with the prescriptive management protocols was a collaborative effort between the DNR - Forest Service and the Wildlife and Heritage Service.
 Within ESA areas only zones 1 & 2, the Core FIDS and in the DFS areas only DFS Core & potential translocation areas will be include in the HCVF designation, see Chapters 6 & 7 respectively for additional details.
 In most cases, these special habitat/HCVF areas do not prohibit timber harvest activities, but instead utilizes forestry management operations to enhance the habitat.

-Management Layers

-Designation Total CF Forest Area

-Designation Acres %

-ESA Zone 1 & 2 6,933.7 9.2%

-Forested Riparian Buffers 5,162.0 6.8%

-Core FIDS & DFS Core 22,091.6 29.2%

-DFS Future Translocation 5,470.3 7.2%

-ESA Zone 3 6,914.4 9.2%

-DFS Future Core 12,204.8 16.2%

-General Mgt.
-Area 16,782.0 22.2%

-TOTAL 75,558.6 100.0%
+Management Layers Total CF Forest Area Designation Acres % 9.2% ESA Zone 1 & 2 6,933.7 Forested Riparian Buffers 5,162.0 6.8% Core FIDS & DFS Core 22,091.6 29.2% DFS Future Translocation 5,470.3 7.2% ESA Zone 3 6,914.4 9.2% DFS Future Core 12,204.8 16.2% General Mgt.
+Area 16,782.0 22.2% TOTAL 75,558.6 100.0% management is for that ESA species.
+On the contrary the acreage listed for Forested Riparian Buffers may contain Core FIDS & DFS Core but will not include any ESA Zone 1 & 2 acreage.
+The acreage listed for General Mgt.
+Area in Table 18 is for acreage on the forest that is not impacted any of the six listed priority habitat areas.